 - Personal stories of perseverance

-Seeing what is possible drives effort.
+Seeing what’s possible drives the effort.

 Public Accountability

-Sharing progress can strengthen commitment.
+Sharing your progress can strengthen your commitment.
+Methods:

 - Training logs